Llanrhidian Higher

-Llanrhidian Higher is a local government community in Swansea, south Wales.
+Llanrhidian Higher is a community in Swansea, Wales.
 The community has its own elected community council.

 The area covered by the community council includes the villages of Penclawdd, Crofty, Llanmorlais, Blue Anchor and Wernffrwd.
 The population of the community taken at the 2011 census was 5218.

 Following The Swansea (Communities) Order 2011, the southeast third of Llanrhidian Higher became a separate community of Three Crosses.